Q. I don’t have British citizenship, but I’m currently living in the UK. Can I apply?

 Yes, there is no age limit for applicants.

-Q. I’ll be starting one of the eligible courses in 2021.
+Q. I have applied to start one of the eligible courses in 2022 but I haven't been accepted yet.
 Can I still apply this year?

-If the course year starts between September 2020 and July 2021 you can apply for a scholarship this year but, if you are invited for an interview, we will need proof from the institution that you have been accepted onto the course.
+If the course year starts between September 2021 and July 2022 you can apply for a scholarship this year.
+Please upload a letter confirming that you have applied for the course as part of your scholarship application, even if you have not yet been accepted.
+Please note if you are invited for an interview, we will need proof from the institution that you have been accepted onto the course.

 Q. I will have already completed one year of a two-year course.
 Can I apply?